-The natural thermal baths of Saturnia are a small paradise in the heart of the Maremma: a series of terraces made into pools containing sulphur, which invigorate travellers in these enchanting lands.
-Right here, on hills as yellow as the sun that are heated for most of the year, we find an agritourism, one of the very first to open in all of Italy, back in the late 1980s.
-A truly pioneering work, the one that the owner Giovanni put in place, a happy intuition that then paved the way for an infinity of other structures scattered throughout Tuscany, which were inspired by this model calibrated on the balance between nature and relaxation.
+Right here, on yellow hills, warmed by the sun for most of the year, we find an organic farmhouse, one of the very first to open in all of Italy, back in the late 1980s.
+A happy intuition of the owner Giovanni, who paved the way for a host of other facilities scattered throughout Tuscany, which were inspired by this model made of nature and relaxation.